AdobeDocs/campaign-web.en/help/v8/content/create-email-content.md

     >[!CAUTION]
     >
-    >You will not be able to revert back to the visual designer for this email after switching to the code editor.
+    >You cannot revert back to the visual designer for this email after switching to the code editor.

 1. Once your content is ready, click **[!UICONTROL Simulate content]** to check your email rendering.
 You can choose the desktop or mobile view.
 [Learn more about previewing your email](../preview-test/preview-test.md)